ayuhkumar/CodinggitaxSwarrnim/Semester-1/Git & GitHub/22. Git Cherry-Pick/Assignment.md

 ---

 # Q6.
-Short Practical Questions
+Short Practical + Theoretical Questions

 Perform the following commands and explain what each one does: